DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 fundamental principle is that each element of the website is recreated offline (Williams, 2014).

+> BURBERRY REGENT FLAGSHIP STORE
+>
+“There was a time when sales assistants at Burberry would have carried tape measures.
+These days, those working at the luxury retailer’s 545 stores, concessions, outlets and franchises across the world are rarely seen without iPads.”
+In the Burberry flagship store at Regent Street all sorts of new digital solutions are offered to the customer to enhance the experience.
+A ‘magic’ mirror tells shoppers more about the item they are currently carrying with them, mannequins wear the same outfits as shown on the website, there is a giant screen that can be used to show the latest shows and they even put a secret stage.
+The whole concept is to integrate off- and online to stimulate an immersive experience.
+In their video, Burberry explains that they want to tell authentic stories.
+And to tell authentic stories, they also believe that the language spoken is very important, and, as Angela Ahrendts puts it, “their [consumers] language was rapidly becoming digital”.
+Hence, Burberry decided it should create that authentic experience by using both physical and digital languages and use the best of both to make it an immersive experience.
+>
+How does it work?
+When entering the digital store, shoppers can, for instance, get extra information on garments if they carry them while standing in front of a ‘magic’ mirror.
+The mirror, able to recognise RFID tags, notices that the garment is nearby and shows extra information that should increase customer interest.
+As one can also see in the video, a great immersive experience is created by the big screens that are everywhere – they have the ability to create a different world and make you totally forget that you’re actually in a retail store.
+Moreover, it’s a total experience that should create a trustworthy relationship with Burberry.

 Consumers who still only use one channel for gathering information and deciding to buy are becoming a minority (Stone et al., 2002; Rangaswamy & Van Bruggen, 2005; Teerling et al., 2007; DigitasLBi, 2014).
 However,